-Phenomenological studies have considered a form of classification based on the number of distinct components~\citep[single, double, triple, multiple/complex;][]{Backer+1976Natur.263..202B} and their polarimetric properties~\citep{Rankin1983ApJ...274..333R}, with discriminants such as the location of the circular polarization sign change, indicative of the crossing between the line-of-sight and the magnetic pole~\citep[e.g.][]{Weisberg1999ApJS..121..171W, Johnston2006MNRAS.368.1856J}.
-Individual components have been studied over varying frequencies, allowing to track the evolution of the beam via tracers like the component width, the phase separation between components, and spectral index.
+Phenomenological studies have considered a form of classification based on the number of distinct components~\citep[single, double, triple, multiple/complex;][]{Backer+1976Natur.263..202B} and their polarimetric properties~\citep{Rankin1983ApJ...274..333R} with discriminants such as the location of the circular polarisation sign change, which is indicative of the crossing between the line of sight and the magnetic pole~\citep[e.g.][]{Weisberg1999ApJS..121..171W, Johnston2006MNRAS.368.1856J}.
+Individual components have been studied over varying frequencies in the radio band, allowing the evolution of the beam via tracers, such as the component width, the phase separation between components, and spectral index, to be tracked.

 Pulsar models have been developed to explain the source of components in relation to the magnetosphere.
-Given that $P$ defines the extent of the pulsar light cylinder, the seed plasma responsible for the pulsar emission is considered to take form on the polar cap --- the area at the surface of the neutron star containing the open field lines.
+Given that $P$ defines the extent of the pulsar light cylinder, the seed plasma responsible for the pulsar emission is considered to take form on the polar cap -- the area at the surface of the neutron star containing open field lines.
 The beamed radiation is emitted by the plasma streaming along the active field lines.
 In the curvature radiation model~\citep{Gangadhara2004}, emission propagates tangentially to dipolar magnetic field lines.
 In this picture, active field lines are expected to be circularly symmetrical about the magnetic axis, resulting in a hollow cone of emission from the last open field lines with a radius that increases with height from the star surface, and with emission height decreasing closer to the magnetic axis.